ractivejs/ractivejs.github.io/legacy/0.6/Mustaches.md

 \{{/names}}
 ```

-Partials are a very useful construct, and you can find out more about them on the {{{createLink 'partials'}}} page.
+Partials are a very useful construct, and you can find out more about them on the [partials](partials.md) page.

 <a name="delimiters"></a>
 ### Custom delimiters